GarrChri/JS-Tidal-Scraper/README.md

 #### Welcome to my Tidal music scraper!
 This program will wait for an HTTP GET request containing a Tidal artist ID and number of songs to return.
 It will then return a JSON object containing a list of the newest songs released from the artist requested, based on the number of songs requested.

-##### The scraper file can be found in the tidal-server folder, tidal-ui was only used for testing purposes.
+##### The scraper file can be found in the tidal-server folder.
+Tidal-ui was a React program used for testing purposes.

 ## Prerequisites
 #### Node.js